yehiahesham/Github_API_Assessment/README.md

 row for each unique programming language in the api result, and there should be 4 columns (Language, Num Repos, Avg Stars, Avg Forks).

-After you clone, you will install the excternal API dependency first.
+After you clone, you will install the external API dependency first.
 Open your terminal and Type : `npm install github-api`

 you can read more for info: